 Python Machine Learning Books: Conclusion

-So what are the best Python machine learning books for 2021?
+So what are the best Python machine learning books this year?

 Grokking Machine Learning